Information Systems Program (INFO)

 INFO 7978.
 Independent Study.
 1-4 Hours.

 Offers work performed under individual faculty supervision.
-Prereq.
-Engineering students only.
+May be repeated without limit.

 INFO 7996.
 Thesis Continuation.
 0 Hours.